geek-cookbook/geek-cookbook/manuscript/recipes/wetty.md

 ## Why would you need SSH in a browser window?

 Need shell access to a node with no external access?
-Deploy Wetty behind an [oauth_proxy](/reference/oauth_proxy/) with a SSL-terminating reverse proxy ([traefik](/ha-docker-swarm/traefik/)), and suddenly you have the means to SSH to your private host from any web browser (_protected by your [oauth_proxy](/reference/oauth_proxy/) of course, and your OAuth provider's 2FA_)
+Deploy Wetty behind an [traefik-forward-auth](/ha-docker-swarm/traefik-forward-auth/) with a SSL-terminating reverse proxy ([traefik](/ha-docker-swarm/traefik/)), and suddenly you have the means to SSH to your private host from any web browser (_protected by your [traefik-forward-auth](/ha-docker-swarm/traefik-forward-auth/) of course._)

 Here are some other possible use cases:

 1. Access to SSH / CLI from an environment where outgoing SSH is locked down, or SSH client isn't / can't be installed. (_i.e., a corporate network_)
 2. Access to long-running processes inside a tmux session (_like [irrsi](https://irssi.org/)_)
-3. Remote access to a VM / [container running Kali linux](https://github.com/offensive-security/kali-linux-docker), for penetration testing
+3. Remote access to a VM / [container running Kali linux](https://gitlab.com/kalilinux/build-scripts/kali-docker), for penetration testing

 --8<-- "recipe-standard-ingredients.md"